0xd1rac/cv-papers/README.md

 - [ ] R(2+1)D: A Better Baseline for Video Understanding
 - [ ] Attention Is All You Need for Action Recognition
 - [ ] Action Recognition Using Visual Attention
-- [ ] LRCN: Long-term Recurrent Convolutional Networks for Visual Recognition and Description
-- [ ] Temporal Relational Reasoning in Videos
-- [ ] Video Action Transformer Network
-- [ ] TimeSformer: Is Space-Time Attention All You Need for Video Understanding?
-- [ ] MoViNets: Mobile Video Networks for Efficient Video Recognition
-- [ ] PoseC3D: Video Action Recognition with Pose Estimation

 ## 3D VIsion
 - [ ] PointNet